Go walking before bed whenever you can. It has many benefits.

 Listen for birds in the trees twittering their goodnight (the Merlin app might be able to tell you what kind of bird they are).

 Take a look at the night sky.
 Are you in a place where you can see the stars?
 See what phase the moon is in.
 See what constellations you can make out.
 If you’ve never tried to make them out, you should.

 Do you know your neighborhood during the day?
 You should meet it at night.

 If you need to, carry a can of pepper spray, keep your eyes open, and enjoy.

-The night is often really, really lovely.
+The evening and night are often really, really lovely.
 It’s a break from the blasting sun of the day in the summer.
 With snow, it’s a glowing icy palace in the winter.

 For further reading:

 Banner ads on the Dream Recovery System include affiliate links.
-What this means is that if you click on the link and make a purchase, the DRS receives a portion of the money.
+This means that if you click on the link and make a purchase, the DRS receives a portion of the money.
 Our opinions remain our own.